Lorenzo's Oil

 The inciting incident occurs at 16 minutes when Lorenzo is diagnosed with adrenoleukodystrophy (ALD), a rare and fatal genetic disease.
 Doctors give him two years to live.
 The Odones are devastated as their perfect world collapses in a single medical consultation..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 34 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Augusto makes the active choice to reject passive acceptance.
+This illustrates the protagonist's commitment to Augusto makes the active choice to reject passive acceptance.
 Despite having no medical training, he declares they will research ALD themselves and find a cure.
 They transform their home into a research facility, accessing medical libraries and scientific papers., moving from reaction to action.

 At 67 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False defeat: Despite erucic acid showing promise in lowering C24 levels, Lorenzo's C22 levels spike dangerously and he continues deteriorating, losing motor control and entering seizures.
+Notably, this crucial beat False defeat: Despite erucic acid showing promise in lowering C24 levels, Lorenzo's C22 levels spike dangerously and he continues deteriorating, losing motor control and entering seizures.
 The parents' efforts seem futile; the stakes become life-or-death immediate., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 101 minutes (75% through) represents the emotional nadir.
 Here, Lorenzo suffers a catastrophic seizure and enters a vegetative state.
 Doctors recommend institutionalization, saying he's essentially "gone."
 The whiff of death: Lorenzo as they knew him has died.
 Michaela breaks down completely, and Augusto faces utter defeat., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.